indvd00m/vaadin-sub-navigator/README.md

 Standard [Navigator] (https://vaadin.com/book/-/page/advanced.navigator.html) allows you to register for a specific View special URI Fragment and when the user accesses the required URL-address Navigator call `enter()` method from the corresponding View.
 All is well until there is a need to organize a sub-View.
 [Navigator] (https://vaadin.com/book/-/page/advanced.navigator.html) allows you to pass in `View.enter()` any parameters, ie, it can be easy to arrange two-level hierarchy, /main/view1 and /main/view2 for example.
 For large nesting it will require additional action.

-[SubNavigator](https://github.com/indvd00m/vaadin-sub-navigator/blob/master/sub-navigator-api/src/main/java/com/indvd00m/vaadin/navigator/api/ISubNavigator.java) allows you to explicitly specify a hierarchy of objects, and when the user moves from one address (URI Fragment'a, to be precise) to another SubNavigator will notify the appropriate objects on the need to clean/refresh the data in that prioritization as they are in the hierarchy.
+[SubNavigator](https://github.com/indvd00m/vaadin-sub-navigator/blob/master/sub-navigator-api/src/main/java/com/indvd00m/vaadin/navigator/api/ISubNavigator.java) allows you to explicitly specify a hierarchy of objects, and when the user moves from one address (URI Fragment, to be precise) to another SubNavigator will notify the appropriate objects on the need to clean/refresh the data in that prioritization as they are in the hierarchy.

 ### Description